 Keep your data in the dark — and off the dark web

-Regardless of why you may need to get on the dark web, protect your data and your connection as securely as possible.
-AVG Secure VPN will help you conceal your IP address, while encrypting your connection to keep all your activity private.
+Regardless of why you may need to get on the dark web, protecting your connection and your data is crucial.
+AVG Secure VPN helps you conceal your IP address while encrypting your connection, keeping your activity more private.
 If you ever need to download and use Tor, a VPN will help prevent your ISP or anyone else from knowing about it.